 Same fragment: read mates facing inward, separated by up to 800bp that do not have a restriction enzyme site in between.
 These read pairs are not valid Hi-C pairs and are thus discarded from further analyses.

 Self circle: read pairs within 25kb with ‘outward’ read orientation.

 Self ligation: read pairs with a restriction site in between that are within 800bp.

 The figure above contains the fraction of read pairs (with respect to mappable reads) that compose inter chromosomal, intra short range (< 20kb) or intra long range (>= 20kb) contacts.
 Inter chromosomal reads of a wild-type sample are expected to be low.
 Trans-chromosomal contacts can be primarily considered as random ligation events.
 These would be expected to contribute to technical noise that may obscure some of the finer features in the Hi-C datasets (Nagano et al. 2015, Comparison of Hi-C results using in-solution versus in-nucleus ligation, doi: https://doi.org/10.1186/s13059-015-0753-7).
 As such, a high fraction of inter chromosomal reads is an indicator of low sample quality, but it can also be associated to cell cycle changes (Nagano et al. 2018, Cell-cycle dynamics of chromosomal organization at single-cell resolution, doi: https://doi.org/10.1038/nature23001).

 Short range and long range contacts proportions can be associated to how the fixation is performed during Hi-C sample preparation.
 These two proportions also directly impact the Hi-C corrected counts versus genomic distance plots generated by hicPlotDistVsCounts.

-The last figure shows the fractions of inward, outward, left or right read pairs (with respect to mappable reads).
+The last figure shows the fractions of the read pair types: inward, outward, left or right read pairs (with respect to mappable reads).
 Deviations from an equal distribution indicates problems during sample preparation.